kdrhnucr/kdrhnucr/README.md

 ## I'm a Bug Bounty Hunter!

-- I'm new to bug bounty hunting!
+- I'm new to cyber security!
 - I’m currently learning everything 🤣

 ### Connect with me: